Covid-19 Information for Parents

 We are continuing to communicate with our families via letter, email and on Twitter.
 You can follow us at @Hillingdon_PS where we share and showcase the excellent work of staff, pupils, parents and governors and celebrate the success and achievements of the children.

-Please click on the link to the right to access copies of all of the letters sent to parents to communicate arrangements during school closure and partial reopening.
+Please click on the link to the right to access copies of all the letters sent to parents to communicate arrangements during school closure and partial reopening.
 Please visit our News and Events / Letters page for all other letters.

 Please see the Virtual Learning message for parents from the CEO of the Elliot Foundation below: